-- Proposal clearly outlines realistic/complete targets and has explained how measures were established and will be tracked. - A strong commitment to performance tracking and reporting is shown where additional targets or deliverables have been added manually by the proponent. - Any "N/A" or "no answer" has been clearly explained in the text of the proposal. - Additionally for focus area "Research and innovation": Knowledge mobilization plan demonstrates past experience in knowledge mobilization activities within and beyond academia, identifies appropriate research users and ways of reaching the research users.
+- Proposal clearly outlines realistic/complete targets and has explained how measures were established and will be tracked. - A strong commitment to performance tracking and reporting is shown where additional targets or deliverables have been added manually by the proponent. - Any "N/A" or "no answer" has been clearly explained in the text of the proposal. - Additionally, for the Investment Category "research and innovation": - A detailed knowledge mobilization plan, following the example made available with CFP, is included in the proposal. - The knowledge mobilization plan demonstrates past experience in knowledge mobilization activities within and beyond academia and identifies appropriate research users and ways of reaching the research users.

-Diversity, Equity, and Inclusion (10%)
+Diversity, equity and inclusion (10%)

-- Organization demonstrates a solid understanding of DEI and describes their current state including future plans during the course of the project. - The mandatory questionnaire is complete and clearly outlines the organizations DEI plans for 2024/25.
+- Organization demonstrates a solid understanding of DEI and describes their current state, including future plans during the course of the project. - The mandatory questionnaire is complete and clearly outlines the organizations DEI plans for 2025/26.